1972 Canada-Soviet Hockey Goal

 Frank Lennon came to the Soviet games as part of the official Canadian fan contingent of over 3000 people.
 As the last seconds of Game 8 ticked down Lennon knew if the Canadians were to win they would score in the last then.
 As the timer counted down Lennon snuck down to the rink edge and choosing the spot that he thought most likely to get a good picture of the winning goal, focused his camera on the Soviet net.
 He was not disappointed and on film caught one of the greatest moments in Canadian sporting history.
 Henderson later talked to Lennon and remembered that, “Everybody around him jumped up and (Lennon) would (later) say to me that he was amazed he had the presence of mind to keep shooting … Everything within him wanted to jump up and shout.”

-The picture earned Lennon numerous awards including, a National Newspaper Award, Canadian Press Picture of the Year and even 'Sports Picture of the Century' by one magazine.
+The picture earned Lennon numerous awards including, a National Newspaper Award, Canadian Press Picture of the Year and even ‘Sports Picture of the Century’ by one magazine.
 His paper, The Toronto Star, gave him a bonus for shooting the picture and through a mistake at the syndication department also allowed him to copyright the picture.
-The picture became hugely popular and Lennon who now owned the copyright got royalties from the shot until he died on August 21, 2006 at the age of 79.
+The picture became hugely popular and Lennon who now owned the copyright got royalties from the shot.
+Frank continued working at the Toronto Star until he retired in 1990.
+Once in 1969 Frank Lennon was assaulted by John Lennon, after following the Beatle member into the Toronto airport in an effort to get an photo.
+Frank died on August 21, 2006 at the age of 79.

 Most of Canada shut down that day to watch the game.
 Workers called in sick and schools herded their students into gyms to listen or watch the series final.
 As the clock clicked down most feared the worst but when Henderson scored the Country erupted in celebration.
 Henderson’s mother who was watching the game from her home in Lucknow, Ont. said “When Paul scored that goal it was like an atom bomb going off,”.
 While the country exploded around her Mrs Henderson, to celebrate, sat down and had a cup of tea.